rohithravin/MachineLearningWithWatsonAndDB2/README.md

 #### 4c.
 Creating a Project

-Lets now create and setup our project.
+Let's now create and setup our project.

 * Select `Create a Project` and then select `Standard`.
 * Before we can create this project, we will need to create a storage service.
 Scroll down and click `Add` under the `Define Storage` section.
 Follow the instructions and create the service.
 Make sure your choose the `Lite` plane.
 Then come back to projct creation page and refresh it.
 You should see your storage service now.